Proxy Voting Policies and Procedures

 THE PROXY GROUPS

 The Proxy Groups are part of the Franklin Templeton Companies, LLC Legal Department and Fiduciary Trust Operations Department and is overseen by legal counsel.
 Full-time staff members are devoted to proxy voting administration and oversight and providing support and assistance where needed.
-On a daily basis, the Proxy Groups will review each proxy upon receipt as well as any agendas, materials and recommendations that they receive from ISS, Glass Lewis, or other sources.
+On a daily basis, the Proxy Groups will review each proxy upon receipt as well as any agendas, materials and recommendations that they receive from a Proxy Service or other sources.
 The Proxy Groups maintain a log of all shareholder meetings that are scheduled for companies whose securities are held by FTCI's managed funds and accounts.
-For each shareholder meeting, a member of the Proxy Groups will consult with the research analyst that follows the security and provide the analyst with the agenda, ISS and/or Glass Lewis analyses, recommendations and any other information provided to the Proxy Groups.
-Except in situations identified as presenting material conflicts of interest, FTCI's research analyst and relevant portfolio manager(s) are responsible for making the final voting decision based on their review of the agenda, ISS and/or Glass Lewis analyses, proxy statements, their knowledge of the company and any other information publicly available.
+For each shareholder meeting, a member of the Proxy Groups will consult with the research analyst that follows the security and provide the analyst with the agenda, analyses of one or more Proxy Services, recommendations and any other information provided to the Proxy Groups.
+Except in situations identified as presenting material conflicts of interest, FTCI's research analyst and relevant portfolio manager(s) are responsible for making the final voting decision based on their review of the agenda, analyses of one or more Proxy Services, proxy statements, their knowledge of the company and any other information publicly available.

-In situations where FTCI has not responded with vote recommendations to the Proxy Groups by the deadline date, the Proxy Groups may defer to the vote recommendations of an independent third party provider of proxy services.
-Except in cases where the Proxy Groups are deferring to the voting recommendation of an independent third party service provider, the Proxy Groups must obtain voting instructions from FTCI's research analyst, relevant portfolio manager(s), legal counsel and/or the Advisory Client prior to submitting the vote.
-In the event that an account holds a security that FTCI did not purchase on its behalf, and FTCI does not normally consider the security as a potential investment for other accounts, the Proxy Groups may defer to the voting recommendations of an independent third party service provider or take no action on the meeting.
+In situations where FTCI has not responded with vote recommendations to the Proxy Groups by the deadline date, the Proxy Groups may vote consistent with the vote recommendations of a Proxy Service.
+Except in cases where the Proxy Groups are voting consistent with the voting recommendation of a Proxy Service, the Proxy Groups must obtain voting instructions from FTCI's research analyst, relevant portfolio manager(s), legal counsel and/or the Advisory Client prior to submitting the vote.
+In the event that an account holds a security that FTCI did not purchase on its behalf, and FTCI does not normally consider the security as a potential investment for other accounts, the Proxy Groups may vote consistent with the voting recommendations of a Proxy Service or take no action on the meeting.

 GENERAL PROXY VOTING GUIDELINES